SFe-Team-was-taken/SFe/sfe64-latest/format-specification/sfe-format-specification.md

 - What bits 9–16 do in version 4:
     - Bit 9 remains reserved.
     - General MIDI™ one or two reset clears bits 10 and 11.
-    - Roland(r) GS® reset clears bit 10 and sets bit 11.
+    - Roland® GS® reset clears bit 10 and sets bit 11.
-    - Yamaha(r) XG® reset sets bit 10 and clears bit 11.
+    - Yamaha® XG® reset sets bit 10 and clears bit 11.
-    - Roland(r) CM-64™/CM-32L™ reset sets bits 10 and 11.
+    - Roland® CM-64™/CM-32L™ reset sets bits 10 and 11.
     - Bit 12 is reserved for more MIDI commands in the future.
 For now, bit 12 should be written as clear.
     - Bits 13–16 will not be defined.
 The author of the SF may use these at will with their own MIDI commands.
     - MIDI sequencers will eventually be able to set or clear all bits from 10 to 16 using commands.